mirfan899/sppas/sppas/doc/02_annotations/24_tokenization.md

 ![Text normalization workflow](./etc/figures/tokworkflow.bmp)

 The SPPAS Tokenization system takes as input a file including a tier with the orthographic transcription.
+At a first stage, SPPAS tries to find a tier with `transcription` as name.
-The name of this tier must contains one of the following strings:
+If such a tier does not exist, SPPAS tries to find a tier that contains one of the following strings:

-- trans
+1. trans
-- trs
+2. trs
-- ipu
+3. ipu
-- ortho
+4. ortho
-- toe
+5. toe

-The first tier that matches is used (case insensitive search).
+The first tier that matches is used (case in-sensitive search).

 By default, it produces a file including only one tier with the tokens.

-To get both transcription tiers faked and standard, check such option!
+In case of an Enriched Orthographic Transcription, to get both faked and standard tokenized tiers, check the corresponding option.

 - Tokens-std: the text normalization of the standard transcription,
 - Tokens-faked: the text normalization of the faked transcription.

-Read the "Introduction" of this chapter to understand the difference between "standard" and "faked" transcriptions.
+Read the "Introduction" of this chapter for a better understanding of the difference between "standard" and "faked" transcriptions.